-A review of the performance of the Board, its Committees, the Board Chair and of individual Directors takes place annually.
-The annual evaluation is an opportunity to identify ways to improve the efficiency of the Board by maximising strengths and highlighting areas for development as part of the Board's commitment to continuously improve its performance.
+A review of the performance of the Board, the principal Board Committees, the Board Chair and of individual Directors takes place annually and is an opportunity to improve the efficiency of the Board by maximising strengths and highlighting areas for development as part of the Board's commitment to continuously improve its performance.

-The Board conducted two internally facilitated performance reviews during the reporting period to assess progress made since the last externally facilitated reviewed conducted by Korn Ferry (UK) Limited (Korn Ferry) in 2022 / 2023 the output and recommendations from which were reported on within the Virgin Money UK PLC 2023 Annual Report and Accounts.
-The first review was conducted during the period October 2023 - January 2024 and the second during September 2024 - October 2024.
+The Board conducted two internally facilitated performance reviews during the reporting period to assess progress made since the last externally facilitated reviewed conducted by Korn Ferry (UK) Limited (Korn Ferry) in 2022 / 2023 the output and recommendations from which were reported on within the 2023 Annual Report and Accounts.
+The first review was conducted during the period October 2023 - January 2024 and the second during September 2024 - October 2024, the latter providing a temperature check to inform future Board effectiveness and optimisation looking ahead to the completion of the acquisition and the adoption of the new Governance Framework between the Board and Nationwide Board.

 Both internal reviews began with a questionnaire, agreed by the Governance and Nomination Committee, which Directors completed covering many of the same topics assessed in the Korn Ferry review including perspectives on Group's strategy, challenges and opportunities; the mandate of the Board; Board composition; Directors' contribution; Board dynamics and culture; the support provided to the Board and the performance and operation of the Board's principal committees.
-A thematic report including suggested improvement areas was produced based on responses.
-The Board agreed an action plan to address improvement areas and delegated to the Governance and Nomination Committee to monitor progress reporting periodically to the Board.
-Overall, the findings from both reviews confirmed that the Board and its Committees are effective and no significant concerns or issues were raised.
+The second review also asked for feedback on how the acquisition process was managed from the Board's perspective.
+The Group Company Secretary collated and analysed the responses to each questionnaire and prepared a report drawing out the key performance themes, areas of strong performance and suggested improvement areas also showing where scores had improved or declined year-on-year.
+This thematic report was discussed by the Governance and Nomination Committee and presented to the Board which agreed an action plan to address improvement areas.
+The Board delegated to the Governance and Nomination Committee to monitor the progress of the action plan reporting periodically to the Board.